 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 We easily spent an hour exploring and taking photos.
-At one point, a balding man with ill-fitting clothes showed up and demanded $5 for us to take pictures of the murals in the graffiti alley, but we ignored his attempts to scam us.
+At one point, a balding man with ill-fitting clothes showed up and demanded $5 for us to take pictures of the murals in the alley, but we ignored his attempts to scam us.
 Public art is for the public.

 In the nearby Chinatown graffiti alley, the street art is treated with equal respect.
 We were in Toronto for a travel writer’s conference and met some wonderful people, including Toronto native Helen of Not Without My Passport.

 In Chinatown, she took us to their version of Graffiti Alley Toronto – a section of alleyway with two opposing murals featuring Chinese symbols and imagery – a giant dragon, a peasant and a giant Koi fish.
 In many ways, this was even more beautiful than the more popular Rush Lane.

 Many people come to a city like Toronto and head for the Hockey Hall of Fame or the CN Tower (and we did a little of that).
 But we found an honest beauty and satisfaction in exploring the underbelly of the street art scene in the graffiti alley.